-If you want to use Lightstep to collect infrastructure metrics or application metrics in Prometheus format within a Kubernetes cluster environment, we recommend using the OpenTelemetry Collector with the Prometheus receiver.
-It is possible to run the collector and existing Prometheus server infrastructure side-by-side or use the OpenTelemetry Collector with Lightstep to replace Prometheus entirely.
+If you want to use Cloud Observability to collect infrastructure metrics or application metrics in Prometheus format within a Kubernetes cluster environment, we recommend using the OpenTelemetry Collector with the Prometheus receiver.
+It is possible to run the collector and existing Prometheus server infrastructure side-by-side or use the OpenTelemetry Collector with Cloud Observability to replace Prometheus entirely.

 This topic covers using the OpenTelemetry Collector in your Kubernetes cluster to ingest metrics in Prometheus format (also known as OpenMetrics) and assumes that you are running a single pod Prometheus in a Kubernetes cluster.